 For this first section, let us start with the very basic parts of a computer system.

 1) SYSTEM UNIT/COMPUTER CASING

 This box is where all the main computer components are housed – Motherboard, processor, memory, hard disks, power supply, and more.
-Computer casings come in all shapes and sizes, with the common ones being tower casings (as above), and small form factors that are about the size of one hand.
+Computer casings come in all shapes and sizes, with the common ones being tower casings (as above), and small form factors that fit in a backpack.

 P.S.
 If you have read other guides on the Internet, some people refer to this box as the “CPU” (central processing unit).
-That is wrong and has always been a major confusion for a long time – The CPU is actually a chip inside the casing itself.
+That is wrong and has always been a major confusion – The CPU is actually a chip inside the casing itself.